tavando/Statamify/README.md

 Statamify is **FREE** Shopify-like ecommerce addon for Statamic.
 Copy the files to your main Statamic folder and you are set to go.

-Currently it's set of fields for Products, including custom made **Statamify Variants** for complex products.
+Currently it's set of fields for Products and logic between them (two-way binding with Relation fields), including custom made **Statamify Variants** for complex products.

 ### Screenshots
 ![All products](/screenshot-products.jpg?raw=true "All products")